 The Advanced Pumping Efficiency Program (APEP or the "Program", formally known as the Agricultural Pumping Efficiency Program) is an educational and incentive rebate program developed to improve overall pumping plant efficiency and to encourage energy conservation.

 How is the Program funded?

-The Program is funded by Pacific Gas and Electric Company through 2012 using the Public Purpose Programs Fund under the auspices of the California Public Utilities Commission.
+The Program is funded by Pacific Gas and Electric Company using the Public Purpose Programs Fund under the auspices of the California Public Utilities Commission.
 A small portion of each ratepayer's bill goes to this Fund.
 This money is intended to fund research and development, education and demonstration, and direct rebate programs that improve energy efficiency and promote overall energy conservation in California.